 “The Worst Thing” provides an intimate window into the long-term friendship between two queer women of color and shows how their experience of the world allows new possibilities of forgiveness, healing, and reconciliation.
-Watch the trailer.

 “This personal story, and the history of the RAF, feels even-handed and historically accurate, without any ideological eagerness or tabloid drama – something that German cinema has yet to achieve.
-Kathleen seeks understanding, and the film accompanies her in her search, without judgement or voyeurism, and without condemning the former RAF members being interviewed.
+Kathleen seeks understanding, and the film accompanies her in her search, without judgment or voyeurism, and without condemning the former RAF members being interviewed.
 The film pulls us close without being intrusive, offers emotional depth without becoming sentimental…It is an all-around accomplished film that illustrates the necessity and the difficulties of Restorative Justice.”

 -Theresa Bullmann, TOA Magazine